86 articles · 8 breeds · tools · topics

 Total to scale from 10 to 80 head₱2,230,000-₱4,050,000

 This is the number that surprises most raisers.
-The pens are not the biggest line — the working capital is.
-Eighty pigs eating ₱70-₱80/kg of feed across 5-6 months of grow-out is a feed bill north of ₱1.2M per cycle.
-You need 1.5 cycles of that as floating capital, or you'll get forced into early sale during a price dip.
+The pens are not the biggest line.
+The working capital is.
+Premium grower/finisher ran ₱34.90-₱38.20/kg as of 12 July 2026 (₱1,747-₱1,910 per 50 kg bag, mean ₱36.69/kg), and feed has climbed ₱1-2/kg through the year with no miller announcing a rollback.
+Eighty pigs eating roughly 275 kg each across 5-6 months of grow-out runs a feed bill of about ₱770,000-₱840,000 per cycle.
+Feed is around 57% of hog operating cost (PIDS), so that one line decides whether the farm works.
+You need close to a full cycle of it sitting in the bank, or you'll get forced into early sale during a price dip.

 Per-pig margin doesn't keep improving as you add pigs.
-Here's the rough curve based on what farmers in Bulacan, Pampanga, and Cavite report:
+Here's the rough curve.
+Treat it as directional, not precise; actual numbers swing with feed price and farmgate.

 There's a productivity valley between roughly 60 and 250 head where you've added all the fixed costs of commercial operation but don't have enough volume to spread them out.
-Operations that get stuck in this range tend to feel busier and earn proportionally less than they expected.
+Operations stuck in this range tend to feel a lot busier and earn proportionally less than they expected.

 When scaling fails

-I've watched three patterns wreck scaling attempts.
-They show up across every region:
+Three patterns wreck scaling attempts again and again.
+They show up regardless of region:

 Working capital shortfall.
 The farmer scales the pen and the headcount but underestimates how much feed-money cushion is needed.
 Around month 4 of the first scaled cycle, pigs hit 60-70 kg, feed consumption peaks at 3+ kg/day per pig, and the monthly feed bill blows up.
 The farmer can't fund the final 4-6 weeks of finisher feed and sells pigs at 70-75 kg instead of 95 kg.
-Margin per pig collapses by ₱2,000-₱3,500 and the optimised return disappears.
+Twenty kilos short at ₱185/kg is ₱3,700 of revenue gone against feed already bought, which at 2026 margins means the pig sells at a loss.
+Do that across 80 head and the cycle is a write-off.

 Management overload.
 A single owner-operator who managed 20 pigs comfortably tries to manage 80 with one minimally-trained labourer.
 Biosec lapses (the labourer skips the foot dip, dead pigs aren't promptly removed, mixed-age pens).
-One ASF or hog cholera scare and 30% mortality wipes out the season's margin.
+One ASF or classical swine fever scare and 30% mortality wipes out the season's margin.

 Buyer mismatch.
 The local viajero who happily took 10 pigs every six months cannot absorb 80.
-Sometimes they refuse outright; sometimes they take the volume but at ₱20-30/kg below the going rate because "you need me more than I need you."
-The scaled-up farm hasn't built a relationship with a larger buyer — institutional, slaughterhouse, or organised meat trader — so the pricing leverage they assumed at scale doesn't exist.
+Sometimes they refuse outright; sometimes they take the volume but at ₱20-₱30/kg below the going rate because "you need me more than I need you."
+The scaled-up farm hasn't built a relationship with a larger buyer, whether institutional, a slaughterhouse, or an organised meat trader, so the pricing leverage they assumed at scale doesn't exist.

 The common thread: scaling is not a pen problem.
 It's a working capital + management + buyer relationship problem, and the pens are actually the easy part.